 Future Agriculture and Science Taskforce— Research and Extension Experiences for Undergraduates (FAST—REEU)

 The National Institute of Food and Agriculture funded FAST REEU Fellowship program will provide both Native American and economically challenged students with research and educational experiences for two summers.
 During the first summer, students will receive research experiences at SDSU to develop a strategy for increasing competitiveness for graduate school or careers in FANH industries or teaching agriculture or science in schools.
 Over the subsequent second summer, they will participate in a career-oriented internship at a place of their choices.
-This project aligns with SDSU’s Wokini (“New Life”) initiative through opportunities to enhance research and outreach collaborations with tribes and tribal colleges.
-Project outcomes will address critical needs of the future STEM workforce challenges in FANH (Food, Agriculture, Natural Resources and Human Sciences) areas with emphasis on gaining 21st Century skills.
+This project aligns with SDSU’s Wokini (“New Beginnings”) initiative through opportunities to enhance research and outreach collaborations with tribes and tribal colleges.
+Project outcomes will address critical needs of the future STEM workforce challenges in FANH (Food, Agriculture, Natural Resources and Human Sciences) areas with the emphasis on gaining 21st Century skills.

 Who Should Apply

-- U.S. citizens, U.S. nationals or permanent residents of the U.S.
+- U.S. citizens, U.S. nationals or permanent residents

 - Each student will receive $6,000 traineeship stipend for the first summer.